GUTTA-PERCHA, COPPER ORE, FIRED ENAMEL

 RIAN DESIGNMUSEUM (SE), EASY!UPSTREAM (DE), KONSTHANTVERKARE (SE)

-From Landscape to Timescape, trompe l’oeil patterns of materiality near and far, tend to blur their material identity and aesthetic value, thus blurring the notion of distance.
-The near and the far raises the question: how do our material perceptions change and respond to authenticity and material norms?
-I refer to these works as material frictions as well as material fictions, in the attempt to analyse what lies on the material surface as much as through the layers of history.
+From Landscape to Timescape, trompe l'oeil patterns of materiality near and far, tend to blur their material origin and aesthetic value, thus blurring the notion of distance.
+The near and the far raises the question: how do our material perceptions change and respond to material norms?
+I refer to these works as material frictions as well as material fictions, in the attempt to unfold what lies on the material surface as much as through the layers of history.

-CO-CURATED EXHIBITION WITH HANNA HEDMAN, BEATRICE BROVIA AND KAJSA LINDBERG; EASY!UPSTREAM, MUNICH (DE)
+CO-CURATED EXHIBITION WITH HANNA HEDMAN, KAJSA LINDBERG AND BEATRICE BROVIA

 The co-curated exhibition (IM)PRINT presents works that address different interpretations of the acts of publishing and disseminating, but also of imprinting and impressing.
 Some of the works on display, investigate the similarity between jewellery and language or typography: how the former allows for potentially infinite configurations, functioning in this way similarly to an alphabet, whose ideal surface and interface for communication is the body and the surrounding space.
 Other positions bypass for a moment the physicality of jewellery and objects, and rather look at the role and practice of the artist as publisher, editor or producer.